 Handle Failed Payments & Cancellations

 If someone cancels their plan or fails to make a payment their plan will no longer be active.
-Which means they will lose access to their plan-level gated content & permissions.
+Which means they will lose access to their paid plan's gated content & permissions.

-To allow these members to update their profiles I recommend adjusting your gated content so that your profile settings pages are accessible to all members (regardless of their plan or plan status.
+It's important that members maintain access to their profiles.
+You can adjust your gated content so that the profile settings pages are accessible to all members (regardless of their plan or plan status.

 You can do that by gating access to your profile pages and grant access to "All Members".
 This will make them accessible to anyone with an account.